 The Athena Project is an endeavour that will design a research project for women Veterans, with women Veterans.
-The Applied Research team at Atlas recognized that a strong, and meaningful, name to accompany this research project was a way to pay homage to women Veterans in Canada.
-Athena, the Olympian goddess of wisdom and good counsel, war, and the defence of towns was chosen as a symbol of the strength and leadership women have shown in their roles as military and RCMP service members.
+The Applied Research team at Atlas recognized that a strong and meaningful, name to accompany this research project was a way to pay homage to women Veterans in Canada.
+Athena, the Olympian goddess of wisdom and good counsel, war and the defence of towns was chosen as a symbol of the strength and leadership women have shown in their roles as military and Royal Canadian Mounted Police (RCMP) service members.

 Athena also holds significance in recent military history as Op Athena was a critical operation within the International Security Assistance Force in Afghanistan (2003–2011).
 This mission integrated all elements of the military as well as diplomats, development workers, law enforcement, corrections officers and other civilians with valuable expertise to share with the Afghan government.
 During this time in Afghanistan, women accounted for almost 10% of deployed personnel and played important roles in policing, medicine, intelligence and more.

 It was also during this time that Captain Nichola Goddard was killed in combat duty.
-Captain Goddard was “the first female combat officer to lead Canadian soldiers into combat” and the first Canadian woman to lose her life in battle since the end of the second world war, highlighting an evolving landscape in which women were taking on active combat roles.
-Captain Goddard’s death received significant coverage in English and French Canadian media, and mainstream outlets began to acknowledge women’s engagement in frontline roles and contributions to the country’s defense.
+Captain Goddard was “the first female combat officer to lead Canadian soldiers into combat” and the first Canadian woman to lose her life in battle since the end of the Second World War, highlighting an evolving landscape in which women were taking on active combat roles.
+Captain Goddard’s death received significant coverage in English and French Canadian media, and mainstream outlets began to acknowledge women’s engagement in front-line roles and contributions to the country’s defence.
 This marked a significant turning point, which heightened public awareness of the expanding and pivotal roles women hold during service.

-This legacy is a reminder not only of the strides that women have made in serving their country but also of the importance of comprehensive research that supports their health and well-being as Veterans of the CAF and RCMP.
+This legacy is a reminder not only of the strides that women have made in serving their country but also of the importance of comprehensive research that supports their health and well-being as Veterans of the Canadian Armed Forces (CAF) and RCMP.